Agilex™ 7 Power Distribution Network Design Guidelines

 • The minimum recommended number of voltage regulators on PCB is due to cost, area, and power-effective solution strategies.
 However, you can separate all power rails by the use of separate voltage regulators.

 4. Use the recommended voltage regulators in the power tree or design your own voltage regulator based on the required maximum ripple or total current support per power rail on the PCB-VRM inductors or bulk capacitors must be designed separately.
-Tables in the Decoupling Capacitors Recommendation show the FPGA decoupling capacitors and do not include the voltage regulator bulk capacitors.
+Tables in the Decoupling Capacitors Recommendation section show the FPGA decoupling capacitors and do not include the voltage regulator bulk capacitors.

 5. Use the recommended bottom-side or FPGA periphery decoupling capacitors for each power net.